 It’s the classic tale that every mom tells her child, but it turns out there is some truth to the idea that chicken soup helps the common cold.
 The hot broth is known to clear congestion and hydrate the body to get rid of those pesky viral germs.
 Our mom always told us if we really want to kick our colds, add more onion and pepper.
 Plus, a nourishing bowl of soup just feels so good!
 It’s one of our favorite things to make anytime we feel a bit under the weather.

-Yes, as long as you use gluten-free noodles.
+- To make this soup gluten free, make sure you find GF noodles.
 And if you’re adding more chicken broth from a can or box, make sure to read the labels!
-There are delicious GF options for both noodles and broth out there, but reading the labels is important.
+There are delicious gluten-free options for both noodles and broth out there, but reading the labels is important.
 You can omit the noodles if you wish, and enjoy a lovely chicken and vegetable soup.
 It’s deliciously comforting either way.

-Very few herbs or spices are needed in when making this Chicken Noodle Soup from scratch, because the chicken broth and vegetables is so flavorful.
+- Very few herbs or spices are needed in when making this Chicken Noodle Soup from scratch, because the chicken broth and vegetables is so flavorful.
 Just a little salt and pepper and some chicken bouillon is all you need.
-But you could add any of these for more flavor depth:
+But you could add parsley, oregano, garlic salt, cayenne pepper or a bay leaf for deeper flavor.

 More Comforting Soup Recipes